Popular science events

 The Nacht van Ontdekkingen, formerly Night of Arts & Science, has been the annual science and culture festival in Zuid-Holland since 2013.
 The historical centre of Leiden morphs into a stage for artists, actors, dancers, musicians, opinion makers and academics.
 Thousands of visitors can choose from over 150 acts, often at locations that are not usually accessible, such as the Oude Sterrewacht.
 Young and old are welcome at this wonderful evening.

-On the Nacht we show that we need artists and scientists to help us understand the world.
+Through the Nacht, we show that we need artists and scientists to help us understand the world.
 They hold a mirror up to us or open doors that are usually firmly closed.
 The Nacht tells us something about the relationship between past, present and future, and gets us thinking about the important issues of our times.

 If you want to contribute, please contact the scientific communication adviser for information or visit the website.